HMS Monarch (1868): Service history

 She was ordered to Malta in the Russian war scare of 1885, but broke down en route and her whereabouts were unknown for some days; she was ultimately found, towed into Malta, patched up and sent home under escort.
 After refit she again served in the Channel between 1885 and 1890.
 On 24 December 1886, she was run into in the Tagus by HMS Minotaur and was severely damaged.
 She spent the years from 1890 to 1897 undergoing a lengthy modernisation, after which she was guardship at Simon's Bay until late 1902.
 Captain Charles Henry Bayly was appointed in command on 1 February 1900.

 In March 1902 Captain Robert Kyle McAlpine was appointed in command, for service as Naval Officer in Charge Ascension.
-Two months later, Captain William Lowther Grant was appointed in command on 5 May 1902, and in July 1902 she was part of a group of seven Royal Navy ships visiting Zanzibar for a show of force following the death of the sultan and accession of his son.
+Two months later, Captain William Lowther Grant was appointed in command on 5 May 1902, and in that month the ship played host to Jan Smuts and Deneys Reitz, en route to the peace conference at Vereeniging.
+In July 1902 she was part of a group of seven Royal Navy ships visiting Zanzibar for a show of force following the death of the sultan and accession of his son.
 By December 1902 she was stationed at Simon's Town, the Royal Navy base outside Cape Town.
 She was thereafter reduced to the status of a depot ship outside Cape Town, under the new name of HMS Simoom; brought home in 1904, she was sold in 1905.